Evidence-backed briefs: stop shipping claims without citations

 One rule

-Where ContractSpec Studio fits
+Where ContractSpec fits

-Outcome checks: deploy isnt done (deploy + 14 days)
+Outcome checks: deploy is not done

-Impact Report template: Breaks vs Must-change vs Risky
+Impact Report template: breaks vs must-change vs risky

 Change Card template: the smallest spec engineers trust